VACANCY ANN #: STOI-22-105

 - Must contribute to the Head Start team in a positive and productive manner with reliability, patience and consistency.

-- Demonstrated ability to work well with others in a professional manner.
+- Demonstrated ability to work well with others in a professional manner with enthusiasm and friendliness.

 - Maintain organized and accurate records